sucodelarangela/miniblog/README.md

 ### 🔎 About

 In this repo I'll save all the codes developed during the React course I'm taking.
-The course instructor is the developer Matheus Battisti, from hte blog [_Hora de Codar_](https://www.horadecodar.com.br/) (_Time to Code_).
+The course instructor is the developer Matheus Battisti, from the blog [_Hora de Codar_](https://www.horadecodar.com.br/) (_Time to Code_).

->**Course name:** React from Zero to Mastery (with hooks, router, API, projects)
+> **Course name:** React from Zero to Mastery (with hooks, router, API, projects)
 >
->**Description:** Create complete projects with React, using popular technologies as Firebase, Node.js, MongoDB and more!
+> **Description:** Create complete projects with React, using popular technologies as Firebase, Node.js, MongoDB and more!
 >
->**Platform and course content:** Go to the course webpage on [Udemy](https://www.udemy.com/course/react-do-zero-a-maestria-c-hooks-router-api-projetos/) to see all the content that will be studied.
+> **Platform and course content:** Go to the course webpage on [Udemy](https://www.udemy.com/course/react-do-zero-a-maestria-c-hooks-router-api-projetos/) to see all the content that will be studied.

 ---